GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

 + HIPAA Enforcement Rule
 + HIPAA Breach Notification Rule

-**Software developers mostly need to focus on the Privacy Rule, Security Rule and Breach Notification Rule.**
+**Software developers mostly need to focus on the Security Rule and certain aspects of the Privacy and Breach Notification Rules.**

 ## Important Terms to Know
 ### Protected Health Information (PHI)